 - Games are also great tools for teaching kids about teamwork!
 You’ll never have more fun than when you get together with others who share similar interests as yours.

-Having a family game night also can improve social skills and relationships by meeting up over pizza on Friday night, or even just playing board games by yourself during some downtime.
-Games give us something that reminds us not only how important friendships are but also strengthens relationships that we can lean on when we’re going through difficult times.
+Having a family game night also can improve social skills and relationships by meeting up over pizza on Friday night, or even just playing favorite board games by yourself during some downtime.

-The second thing that you can do is by owning only the number of board games or card games as there are adults in your home.
+The second thing that you can do is by owning only the number of games as there are adults in your home.
 This ensures that you are only keeping your very favorite board games that actually get played.

-The third tip would be to have a designated area where you store all your board games so they don’t get lost under furniture or shoved up against walls which will only make it more difficult to find them when it’s time for game night!
+The third tip is to have a designated area for storing board games so they don’t get lost under furniture or shoved up against walls which will only make it more difficult to find them when it’s time for game night!

-The fourth way to minimize board games is to do a bi-annual declutter session of your board games and card games (or more depending on how often you purchase games).
+The fourth way to minimize board game clutter is to do a bi-annual declutter session of your games (or more if you have a large collection).
 If you’re feeling guilty about getting rid of them you could consider doing a neighborhood board game swap or donating them to a children’s hospital.

 Declutter your Card Games and Board Games Before Organizing

-The first thing you need to do when it comes to game organization is to declutter your card and board games.
+The first thing you need to do when it comes to game organization is to declutter your board and card games.
 Decluttering your games is not just about throwing games away, it’s about getting rid of the ones you have that are broken or missing pieces.